03Sly03/slysstore/README.md

     instert sample products to mongodb
     load products form db in home and product screen check product count in stock and add to cart
+19. Load Products MongoDB
+    load products in home page from mongodb load products in product page from mongodb use product api to check count in stock in add to cart